AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 $$F = -kx$$

-where k is the spring constant, a material property of the spring, and x is the compression/elongation displacement of the spring.
+where k was the spring constant, a material property of the spring, and x was the compression/elongation displacement of the spring.
 To find this x, the distance that the spring was compressed when the valve is closed, the Fall 2018 team measured the distance the plate moved.
 They found this to be 1.3 cm ([Storch and Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md)).

 ### Finding Forces Empirically